ethereum-optimism/SUPs/SUPs/_TEMPLATE.md

 ## Progress Checklist

-_To be updated only by SUP editors_
+_To be updated only by SUP editors_.

 Prior to SUP merge: